SamFratantonio/IT1025Fall2020FullTerm/lab3a/readme.md

 * In addition to the chapter use the following resource:  https://www.vmware.com/solutions/virtualization.html#how-it-works and explain the purpose of virtualization.
+Virtualization refers to creating a virtual enviornment that mimics an operating system rather than an actual machine.
+This is useful to have to systems that are completely independent of each other for security reasons, it's also much cheaper.

 #### Explain the following:
 * What types of problems are solved with virtualization?